Red Energy Pty Ltd v Registrar of Trade Marks

 - EVEN has multiple meanings , adding to the “ambiguity and richness of meaning from a consumer standpoint” – divisible by two, level, smooth or balanced or used as an adverb, giving emphasis to an action

 - The lack of any ordinary signification is reinforced by the removal of the space between EVEN and PAY

 - Other traders have a “universe of alternative marks to choose from”

-This post was initially posted by The Hon Peter Heerey AM QC, Tom Cordiner QC and Alan Nash on IPForum.
+This post was initially posted by The Hon Peter Heerey AM QC, Tom Cordiner KC and Alan Nash on IPForum.